umarhassan-mitodl/es.242-spring-2004/content/pages/readings.md

 FAF section: "Designing Tests" from chapter 6: "Test Dive." \[Section starts on p.
 131.\]

-The College Board Office of Research and Development. "[Research Summary: SAT and Gender Differences](https://files.eric.ed.gov/fulltext/ED562837.pdf)."
+The College Board Office of Research and Development. "{{% resource_link "c62f74ea-c3cb-4915-8dfc-8f459d90b936" "Research Summary: SAT and Gender Differences" %}}."
 College Entrance Examination Board (February 1998).

-Buck, Gary, Irene Koston, and Rick Morgan. "[Examining the Relationship of Content to Gender-Based Performance Differences in Advanced Placement Exams](https://files.eric.ed.gov/fulltext/ED561047.pdf)."
+Buck, Gary, Irene Koston, and Rick Morgan. "{{% resource_link "5ccba0b7-eced-493a-b440-e0ee0c42c66b" "Examining the Relationship of Content to Gender-Based Performance Differences in Advanced Placement Exams" %}}."
 College Entrance Examination Board (2002). \[Only read pp. 1-3 (until the "Method" section), and p.
 18 ("Implications").
 The rest can be skimmed or skipped -- it goes into far more detail than we'll need.\]

-Dittman, M. "[College Women Underperform on Tests When in the Minority](http://www.apa.org/monitor/jan04/college.html)." *Monitor on Psychology* 35, no. 1 (January 2004): 14.
+Dittman, M. "{{% resource_link "4b57248c-9f48-48ea-8ea2-9dc174efce57" "College Women Underperform on Tests When in the Minority" %}}." *Monitor on Psychology* 35, no. 1 (January 2004): 14.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 6